Halong Bay (photo: Herr-Bert)

 Ask any backpacker what the most unmissable sight is in Vietnam and Halong Bay, the countries breathtaking series of limestone islands and rocks that jut out the ocean to the north, will be firmly on their list.

-Home to over 3,000 islands of varying shapes and sizes, Halong Bay features some of the worlds rarest species of flowers that grow amid its lush topography.
+Home to over 3,000 islands of varying shapes and sizes, Halong Bay features some of the world's rarest species of flowers that grow amid its lush topography.

 Catch a junker, tour the various islands and descend into the cracks and caves of its hidden lagoons for a chance to get up close and personal.

-Hopping off at Bai Tu Long Bay, one of the larger parts that makes up this UNESCO World Heritage site, is a must.
 There you can climb stone mountains, wander through its mangrove forests or laze for a while on its long stretch of beach.

-Thanks to the increasing popularity of Vietnam as a tourist destination, its probably best to visit Halong Bay soon.
-In the future it might not be possible for everyone to squeeze into the enchanting caverns of places like Song Sôt cave.
+In the future, it might not be possible for everyone to squeeze into the enchanting caverns of places like Song Sôt cave.

 2. Angkor Wat, Cambodia

-Crawl over the fallen and tree-covered ruins of Tah Prohm (made famous by the film Tomb Raider) for Indiana Jones like adventures, take a tuk-tuk across the length and breadth of the complex and don’t miss the earth-shattering experience at sunset from the top of Bakheng Hill.
+Crawl over the fallen and tree-covered ruins of Tah Prohm (made famous by the film Tomb Raider) for Indiana Jones-like adventures, take a tuk-tuk across the length and breadth of the complex, and don't miss the earth-shattering experience at sunset from the top of Bakheng Hill.

 The nearby backpacker town of Siem Reap is heaps of fun too!